dstein64/nvim-scrollview/README.md

 * `:ScrollViewNext`, `:ScrollViewPrev`, `:ScrollViewFirst`, and `:ScrollViewLast` move the cursor to lines with signs.
 Arguments can specify which sign groups are considered.
-* The scrollbars can be dragged and signs can be clicked.
+* The scrollbars are draggable with a mouse.
+Signs can be clicked for navigation or right-clicked for information.
+If `'mousemoveevent'` is set, scrollbars and signs are highlighted when the mouse pointer hovers.

 ## Signs